- Prospective Students

 Editor Waldemar Centeno

-Editor Waldemar Centano (FTVM '06) conducted a special presentation entitled, "How an Editor Organizes a Feature Film, What an Assistant Editor Does Before Moving Up to Editor, and Much More!" on Tuesday, September 3, 2019, in the MLB MAC classroom.
-Centano is a professional film and television editor who has cut on many noteworthy projects that include The Goldbergs and Mr. Student Body President.
+Editor Waldemar Centeno (FTVM '06) conducted a special presentation entitled, "How an Editor Organizes a Feature Film, What an Assistant Editor Does Before Moving Up to Editor, and Much More!" on Tuesday, September 3, 2019, in the MLB MAC classroom.
+Centeno is a professional film and television editor who has cut on many noteworthy projects that include The Goldbergs and Mr. Student Body President.

 All photos from in-person events on this page courtesy of Mary Lou Chlipala,